 - "This is a new product category I haven't seen before.
 I'll learn from this case.
 Current uncertainty: ±25%."

-Failure-state design is the line between "users complain" and "users uninstall."
-I've designed recovery for 4 production AI systems.
-Let's apply this to yours.
+Failure-state design is the difference between a user who complains and a user who uninstalls.
+I've designed the recovery path for 4 production AI systems.
+Let's design yours.

-- Identify failure modes: List 5–10 ways your system can fail.
+- Identify failure modes: Write down 5–10 ways your system can fail.

-- Design each failure UI: Specific error states, not generic "Error 500".
+- Design each failure UI: A specific state for each, never a generic "Error 500".

-- Add a fallback: What does the user do if the AI fails?
+- Add a fallback: Decide what the user does when the AI can't.

-- User-test failures: Show users error states.
-Do they understand?
-Do they know what's next?
+- User-test failures: Put people in front of the error states.
+Do they follow?
+Do they know the next move?

-- Monitor failure rates: Track which errors users hit most.
+- Monitor failure rates: Watch which errors get hit most.
 Fix the common ones first.

 See This Pattern In Action